 In this way, you focus on a funny way to say it, to make people laugh out of it and avoid the awkward money situation.

 - Exaggerating: “Who already had a free walking tour before?
-Well, just to make sure, this tour doesn’t have a fixed price and you can give what you want at the end of the tour… gold, cars, your wife, and money.
-I’m not difficult.”
+Well, just to make sure, this tour doesn’t have a fixed price and you can give what you want at the end of the tour… gold, cars, money: I’m not difficult.”

 - Cute: “I guess most of you already know how a free walking tour like this one works.
 You’re free to give what you want at the end of the tour.
 It could be hugs, money,… as you wish.
 (That’s the technique I use and most travelers give me both, money and a hug!)”